ncarbonia/TR-13-app/README.md

 All six files must sit beside each other at the repository root.
 If `styles.css` is missing or placed inside another folder, the app will show an on-screen deployment warning.
 After publishing, confirm the page has a dark navy header, orange actions, and a five-step progress rail.
 If it does not, hard-refresh the page and verify the file locations.

+For a quick Windows preview, extract the entire ZIP first and then double-click `index.html` inside the extracted `tr13-field-app` folder.
+The supplied `index.html` includes the full interface styling and application code, so the local preview does not depend on the browser loading separate CSS or JavaScript files.
+Keep the other files together for GitHub Pages installation, offline caching, and future editing.

 ## Field Testing Checklist

 1. Open the app on an iPad or tablet.